 Czech Republic: Rachel dává výpověď (Rachel Gives in her Notice)

 The song the Friends sing as Rachel serves her last cup of coffee, "Pomp and Circumstance" by Edward Elgar, is the theme used at most school graduations in the United States.

 This episode runs 22:40 on DVD (a typical sitcom runs about 22:00).

 Phoebe: God bless us, everyone.

-This is the famous line from A Christmas Carol, a story by Charles Dickens.
-It has been adapted into several movies including Edwin L Marin's A Christmas Carol and Brian Desmond Hurst's A Christmas Carol.
+This is the famous line spoken by the character "Tiny Tim" from A Christmas Carol, a story by Charles Dickens.
+It has been adapted into several movies, the most popular being the 1951 production of A Christmas Carol (aka Scrooge) starring Alastair Sim and directed by Brian Desmond Hurst.

 Ross: Okay, the other night I was leaving the museum just as Laser Floyd was letting out of the planetarium.
 Without even trying, I sold fifty boxes.
 That's when it occurred to me.
 The key to my success: the munchies.

 Laser Floyd is a laser light show accompanied by the music of Pink Floyd, an English rock band.

 Chandler: (pretending to read the paper) Says here that a Muppet got whacked on Sesame Street last night. (to Ross) Where exactly were you around ten-ish?

 Sesame Street is an American educational television series for preschoolers.
 It is well known for its Muppet characters, created by the puppeteer Jim Henson.